SummerS-tars/DataStructure/1_Note/2_LinearTable.md

 compared with the Linear List, the sequential list has one more constraint:
 the elements must share the same data type

+## 2. Linked List

+Sequential List *(we usually call Array in C)* is good as any of its elements can be accessed randomly in $O(1)$ time

+but when we need to insert or delete an element from it, we need $O(n)$ time

+and static allocation for sequential list is hard to determine the size,
+which may cause waste of space or overflow

+for dynamic allocation,
+we can extend the space but the time consumption is still $O(n)$

+so the linked list can resolve these problems
+whose elements can be stored in any place
+every one keep the next element's address info(denoted as pointer)

+linked list is proper for the situation
+where frequent insertion or deletion and flexible storage need are required

+### 2.1.
+Singly Linked List(单链表)

+every element is called a **node**
+which is composed of two parts:

+1. data domain
+2. pointer(link) domain

+one important property of linked list is that:
+the physical sequence of the elements can differ from the logical sequence
+which enables the convenient extension of the list

+### 2.2.
+Loop Linked List

+### 2.3.
+Double Linked List

+### 2.4.
+Static Linked List